iqrakhan4987/Interactive-Lab-Hub/Lab 3/README.md

 <img width="829" height="400" alt="image" src="https://github.com/user-attachments/assets/36ff4772-a1f7-4d98-9df8-20ba5d2734b5" />

 ## Test the system
-Try to get at least two people to interact with your system.
-(Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

-Answer the following:

 ### What worked well about the system and what didn't?
 The conversation with the chatbot was very robotic and scripted.
 The chat bot wasnt able to give more personalized replies.